KyryloBulyk/delivery/README.md

 # Delivery

 ## Overview
 This project implements a web page for a fast-food restaurant.
 Users can view menus, add dishes to their order, place deliveries, and make payments.
 The system features user authentication, allowing full access only to registered and logged-in users.

+## Frontend part
+This repository contains the Backend part of the project.
+The corresponding Frontend part can be found in the following repository: [Delivery-App Frontend](https://github.com/oXide0/Delivery-App).

 ## Features
 - User authentication and authorization via JWT Tokens